 The Upgrade Project tool apply all fixes automatically when possible, upgrade all model hierarchies in the project at once, and produce a report.

-Before sharing projects with other users, it is helpful to find required files or toolboxes using the Dependency Analyzer.
+Before sharing projects with other users, it is helpful to find required files and products using the Dependency Analyzer.

 13. On the Project tab, select Share and explore the different sharing options.